Ultralight Rain Mittens

 The next day, I wore the mitts again with the very thin fleece liners that I normally bring along on three season hiking trips and stayed warm and dry the entire time.
 This is significant because I normally wet out a pair of fleece gloves after a few hours of hiking.

-Size-wise these MLD rain mitts are large enough that they fit over the sleeves of my new Rab Momentum Rain Shell (also made out of eVent) and they have adjustable cord locks around the ends like mountaineering gloves to create a perfect seal.
+Size-wise these MLD rain mitts are large enough that they fit over the sleeves of my new Rab Momentum Rain Shell (also made of eVent) and they have adjustable cord locks around the ends like mountaineering gloves to create a perfect seal.
 However, unlike mountaineering mittens, my hands retain an amazing degree of dexterity.
 I can even tie my shoes when wearing these mitts.

 MLD includes a tube of McNett’s seam grip with these rain mitts and strongly recommend using it to strengthen the seams.
 The key to doing this without creating a big mess is to carefully stuff the mittens with paper towels starting with the thumbs.
 Next, run a bead of seam sealer over the seams and push it into them with your finger in one pass, hang, and let dry overnight.